omnect/omnect-device-service/README.md

-# icsdm-device-service
+# omnect-device-service

 ## Instruction
-This module is based on the ICS_DeviceManagement [iot-client-template-rs](https://github.com/omnect/iot-client-template-rs).
+This module is based on the omnect [iot-client-template-rs](https://github.com/omnect/iot-client-template-rs).
 All information you need to build the project can be found there.

-## What is icsdm-device-service
+## What is omnect-device-service
 This module implements the device part for the following end to end workflows:
 - factory reset
 - iot-hub-device-update user consent